 Next, cut a hole in the top to slip the Valentines inside.

 You can cut out the shapes on your own, or you can print out this template and use the pieces for tracing.
 If you really want to make this an easy project, let your child color the pieces on the template and use them instead of foam.
+Just click on the template images to print them out.

 Cut the red foam into a heart shape.
 You can use the template for this too but if you do it freehand, you can make the heart a little bigger.